-UK PACT has partnered with Colombia, a country with a strong commitment to international and domestic action on climate change and sustainable growth.
+UK PACT is partnering with Colombia, a country with a strong commitment to international and domestic action on climate change and sustainable growth.

 Project lead - Global Green Growth Institute